shua5115/shua5115.github.io/_posts/2022-06-14-OnlineNOU.md

 I combined what I learned from my previous games, [Plat3D]({% post_url 2021-07-01-Plat3D %}) and [PGolf]({% post_url 2021-07-20-PGolf %}),
 for 3D graphics and UI.

-Through the development process, I learned many concepts of networking and more about 3D game development:
+Through the development process, I learned fundamental concepts of networking:
 - TCP/IP protocol
 - Client/server network architecture
 - Data validation
 - Cyber security
-- 3D animation implementation

 I also used my [MindMapper]({% post_url 2022-01-11-MindMapper %}) software to create a flowchart for the networking layer of the game: